First Range Trip with a Type 96 Nambu LMG (I Think I'm in Love)

 Frequently Asked Questions

-What ammunition was used to test the Type 96 Nambu LMG?
+What type of ammunition was used in the Type 96 Nambu LMG range test?

-What kind of malfunction occurred during the Type 96 Nambu LMG range test?
+What malfunction occurred during the Type 96 Nambu LMG test, and what was its cause?

-A case neck separation malfunction occurred, where the front of the brass casing remained in the chamber.
-This was attributed to a dirty chamber, not the ammunition itself.
+A case neck separation occurred, where the front of the brass casing remained in the chamber.
+Ian McCollum determined this was caused by a dirty chamber, not the ammunition itself.

-What unique feature does the Type 96 Nambu LMG magazine have?
+What unique feature does the Type 96 Nambu LMG magazine possess?

-The 30-round magazine for the Type 96 Nambu LMG has a unique round counter on the back.
-Numbers visible through a small window indicate when one, two, or three rounds are left.
+The Type 96 Nambu LMG uses a 30-round magazine with an integrated round counter.
+Numbers visible through a rear window indicate when one, two, or three rounds remain.

 More Reviews Videos You Might Like